Rustam-Z/data-structures-and-algorithms/README.md

     - The *properties* of an ADT are its data.
     - The *behaviors* of an ADT are its operations or functions.
 - ADT example: stack (can be implemented with array or linked list)
-- **Abstraction** is the method of hiding the unwanted information.
+- **Abstraction** is the method of hiding unwanted information.
 - **Encapsulation** is a method to hide the data in a single entity or unit along with a method to protect information from outside.
-Encapsulation can be implemented using by access modifier i.e. private, protected and public.
+Encapsulation can be implemented using an access modifier i.e. private, protected, and public.

 ### What is the data structure
 - A **data structure** is the organization of the data in a way so that it can be used efficiently.
 - It is used to implement an ADT.
-- ADT tells us *what* is to be done and data structures tells use *how* to do it.
+- ADT tells us *what* is to be done and data structures tell use *how* to do it.
 - Types:
   - **linear** (stack, array, linked list)
   - **non-linear** (tree, graph)
   - **static** (compile time memory allocation), array
     - Advantage: fast access
     - Disadvantage: slow insertion and deletion
-  - **dynamic** (run time memory allocation), linked list
+  - **dynamic** (run-time memory allocation), linked list
     - Advantage: faster insertion and deletion
     - Disadvantage: slow access